getporter/porter/CONTRIBUTING.md

 1. Run `make docs-preview` to start Hugo.
 It will watch the file system for changes.
 1. Open <http://localhost:1313> to preview the site.

-If anyone is interested in contributing changes to our makefile to improve the authoring exerience, such as doing this with Docker so that you don't need Hugo installed, it would be a welcome contribution! ❤️
+If anyone is interested in contributing changes to our makefile to improve the authoring experience, such as doing this with Docker so that you don't need Hugo installed, it would be a welcome contribution! ❤️

 [good-first-issue]: https://github.com/deislabs/porter/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+label%3Abacklog+